sanity-io/id-utils/docs/id-utils.ispublishedidequal.md

 </td><td>

-The document ID to check against
+The other document ID to check

 </td></tr>